Go slow with CFLs — Get all of the facts first

 Thank you for visiting this site.
 The many people who are impacted by CFLs, their flicker and their emissions, appreciate the fact that you are informing yourself on these issues.
 There are critical health and safety issues as you will see in the videos below and under the “Videos” tab, above.

-- Have been informed by Consumers Energy that they are no longer promoting CFLs, but rather are giving LED bulbs to restaurants.
+- Also, we have been informed by Consumers Energy that they are no longer promoting CFLs, but rather are giving LED bulbs to restaurants.
 It is hoped that this is being implemented.
 (Now they have to determine how best to “round up” the toxic bulbs which they have sent home with unsuspecting school children).

 Now, the school districts involved need to evaluate their priorities.
 The three R’s are what children need to succeed — do away with the light bulb “guilt trip” put on the children and settle down to genuine education.